-So, I invite you to come along the board and stay with me while I take you on the journey of knowledge, here in Engineers Rail.
+So, I invite you to come along the board and stay with me while I take you on the journey of knowledge, here at Engineers Rail.

 So, Shall we start?

-Wait, Before I start, Here I have a bonus for you, you can get PDF to download, of this whole article at the end.
+Wait, Before I start, Here I have a bonus for you, you can get a PDF and PPT to download of this whole article at the end.

 So, let’s Start…